 Often, this reason is survival.
 Problem is, their true gender, if noticed, wouldn't allow them to blend in.
 Maybe they would be stuck in a ghetto or cage or breeding farm.
 Maybe they would be expelled.
 Maybe they would be killed...

-But our protagonist does what they have to and becomes a Wholesome Crossdresser
+But our protagonist does what he/she has to and becomes a Wholesome Crossdresser

-who will attempt to integrate themself into the setting.
+who will attempt to integrate himself/herself into the setting.
 How well, and for how long, is what drives the plot.

 As a rule, the establishment is draconian and ironclad in its traditions, and is more often than not militantly hateful towards the gender it excludes.

 Through his/her sensitivity, kindness and unique "outsider" perspective, our hero/heroine will (usually) challenge the preconceived and narrow perceptions of his/her fellow cast members...

 ...and with a little bit of luck, change the establishment into one of kindness and tolerance by the time his/her true gender is exposed.

 Note if you're a Japanese-male character on this adventure, you'll more often than not fall victim to the Gender Vocabulary Slip